mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The rockets presented are high-explosive models.
-Do not add the Effect of the attack roll to their damage but apply that damage to everything within six metres of the impact point.
-A rocket that misses has a 50% chance (4+ on 1d6) of detonating upon impact with the ground (6 – Effect metres away in a random direction).
+Do not add the Effect of the attack roll to their damage but apply that damage to everything within six meters of the impact point.
+A rocket that misses has a 50% chance (4+ on 1d6) of detonating upon impact with the ground (6 – Effect meters away in a random direction).
 Otherwise it will miss completely and leave the battlefield without striking anything or detonating.
 Of course, if used indoors or in a similarly enclosed space a rocket has to strike something